kapolos/0sync/README.md

 ## How?

-All encryption is done client-side with triplesec
+All encryption is done client-side with Keybase's (Triplesec)[https://keybase.io/triplesec/]

-The syncing is done leveraging Automattic's Simperium API (which has a generous free tier).
+The syncing is done leveraging Automattic's (Simperium)[https://simperium.com] API (which has a generous free tier).

 ## Installation